wormsenseLab/AnalysisFunction/README.md

 	- adjust comments to prepare for how many recordings and which conditions to do

 ### DAY 1: inject oocytes
-- inject oocytes and keep at 18C in L-15 + 300 uM Amilroide
+- inject oocytes and keep at 18C in L-15 + 300 uM amiloride

 ### DAY 4 to 7: recordings
 - for selectivity measurements I always use the following sequences: